TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/Pages/CreatingPages/Index.rst

       :alt: Inserting a page title
       :class: with-border

 New pages are disabled by default.
-Use the context menu or the page properties to enable a page.
+Use the right-click context menu or the page properties to enable a page.

 .. _pages-creating-context: